Patio Baby Eggplant

 A perfect compact selection to add to any container or vegetable garden; early to produce and high yielding; deep purple, egg shaped fruit, produced season long; best harvested when they reach 3 inches; mild flavor, perfect for roasting, dips and salads

-Patio Baby Eggplant is an annual vegetable plant that is commonly grown for its edible qualities, although it does have ornamental merits as well.
+Patio Baby Eggplant is an annual vegetable plant that is typically grown for its edible qualities, although it does have ornamental merits as well.
 It produces small deep purple oval eggplants (which are technically 'berries') with creamy white flesh which are typically harvested when mature.
 The eggplants have a mild taste and a firm texture.

 The eggplants are most often used in the following ways: